-A. The speed limit on a motorway is 120km/h.
-It is prohibited to stop or park or make u-turns on a Motorway.
+A. The speed limit on a motorway is usually 120km/h.
+It is prohibited to stop or park or make U-turns on a Motorway.
 Motorways do not have right-hand turns or junctions or roundabouts and must be joined and exited by slip roads on the left.

 Q.23.
 Who is prohibited from using motorways?

-A. Pedestrians, Cyclists, Animals, Learner Drivers, Invalid carriages, Vicheals under 50cc and slow vehicles under 50km/h.
+A. Pedestrians, Cyclists, Animals, Learner Drivers, Invalid carriages, vehicles under 50cc and slow vehicles under 50km/h.

-Q.24.What is the national speed limit for a car on a national primary road?
+Q.24.What is the maximum speed limit for a car on a national road?

 Q.25.
 How would you check if you brake lights were working properly?

 A. Ask someone to stand behind the car while you press your brake pedal.
 If you were alone, reverse to a reflective surface such as the mirror in a garage, a wall or window and try to see the reflection.